digimokan/ans_role_add_user/.github/README.md

 ## Purpose

-* Add a user to a system.
+* Add a user to the system.
-* Optionally set user password (via prompt), if password has never been set.
+* If defined, set user password.
+* Check that user _has_ set a password at some point.
+* Set user's primary group.
-* Optionally add user to groups (note: groups must exist).
+* Set additional groups that user is a member of (note: groups must exist).
-* Optionally create a home dir for user.
+* Optionally, on user creation, create a home dir for user.

 ## Supported Operating Systems

+* Ubuntu
-* Any Linux distribution.
+* Arch Linux
+* FreeBSD

 ## Quick Start